 Since then, the work of Thompson and Lehman Design Group has elevated the club into the national spotlight.
 In 2017, North Oaks Golf Club became one of two clubs in Minnesota history to be recognized with the Distinguished Club of the World Award by BoardRoom Magazine.
 It is also consistently recognized as one of the top 20 courses in the state.
 And yet, the team at North Oaks continues to follow the roadmap developed by Lehman Design as it plans for the future.

-North Oaks Golf Club Superintendent, Brian Boll, says Lehman regularly visits the club to check on progress and make suggestions.
-One of the most recent investments Boll and his team have made is to improve drainage on the greens.
+North Oaks Golf Club's Superintendent says Lehman regularly visits the club to check on progress and make suggestions.
+One of the most recent investments the grounds team has made was to improve drainage on the greens.

-“We want to continue to work with Lehman Design to identify areas where we can make improvements to the golf course,” said Boll.
+“We want to continue to work with Lehman Design to identify areas where we can make improvements to the golf course,” said General Manager, Phil Anderson.

 Preserving Thompson’s work remains a top priority as North Oaks Golf Club continues to enhance its treasure with Lehman Design Group.
 But all parties will agree, with “nature as the architects model”, Stanley Thompson made it easy to polish this gem and make it shine.
-Brian Boll, Phil Anderson, and the greens committee continue to work with the Lehman design group on a Lehman Master Plan 2.0, addressing a number of small opportunities to take the course to the next level.
+Phil Anderson and the green worked with the Lehman design group on a Lehman Master Plan 2.0, slated to begin this fall which will take the course to the next level.
+The Lehman Plan 2.0 will make the course more enjoyable for all.
+Changes include squared tee boxes, redefined grass lines, fescue implementation, and making the course par 71 for all players.